-Investing in our securities involves a high degree of risk and is highly speculative.
-Before buying any securities, you should read the discussion of the material risks of investing in our securities in "Risk Factors" beginning on page 7 of this prospectus.
+investing in our securities involves a high degree of risk and is highly speculative.
+Before buying any securities, y /ou should read the discussion of the material risks of investing in our securities in "Risk Factors" beginning on page e 7 of this prospectus.

-Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved of these securities or determined if this prospectus is truthful or complete.
-Any representation to the contrary is a criminal offense.
-This prospectus may not be used to consummate sales of securities unless accompanied by a prospectus supplement.
+ge Commission nor any state securities commission has approved or disapproved of this prospectus is truthful or complete.
+Any representation to the contrary is a This prospectus may not be used to consummate sales of securities unless accompanied by a prospectus supplement.